kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 	// +required
 	Name string `json:"name"`

-	// Health contains the health of a device as observed by the driver.
+	// Health contains the observed health of a device.
 	//
 	// +optional
 	Health *DeviceHealthStatus `json:"health,omitempty"`
 }

-// DeviceHealthStatus represents the health of a device as observed by the driver. type DeviceHealthStatus struct {
+// DeviceHealthStatus represents the observed health of a device. type DeviceHealthStatus struct {
 	// TODO
 	// This could contain fields representing the overall "Healthy" or "Unhealthy"